GreenBankObservatory/gbtcal/README.md

 ### TraditionalCalibrator

 Most of our receivers can calibrate their DCR data with this class (a child of Calibrator).
 This calibrator will gather receiver calibration temperatures from the receiver calibration FITS file.
-It will and these in an 'Antenna Temperature', or 'Total Power' equation by it's convert class CalDiodeConverter.
+It will and these in an 'Antenna Temperature', or 'Total Power' equation by its convert class CalDiodeConverter.

 ### CalSeqCalibrator